 Obviously, Cat5 Ethernet cable can meet the requirement, but nowadays customers tend to use Ethernet cable Cat5e.

 PoE switch is not only the device that provides data connection and electric power to IP cameras, but other PoE devices such as wireless access points, VOIP phones, and NVR recorders.
-Therefore, when choosing PoE switches, you should count all the devices that you meed to connect with.
-As a professional telecom supplier, our products including IP cameras, PoE switches and Cat5 cables, are thoroughly tested for use with video surveillance equipment.
+Therefore, when choosing PoE switches, you should count all the devices that you need to connect with.
+As a professional telecom supplier, our products including IP cameras, PoE switches, and Cat5 cables, are thoroughly tested for use with video surveillance equipment.
 If you have questions about which PoE power supply is recommended for your security application, please contact us directly.

-Related Article: FS 24-Port PoE Switch: Power Your Network for High-quality VoIP
+Related Article: FS PoE 24-Port Switch: Power Your Network for High-quality VoIP